Breeding Mystery Snail and Eggs

 What is a hatching spot?
 This is where your eggs will be until they are hatched.

-How to Tell If the mystery snail eggs are fertile
+How to Determine If the mystery snail eggs are fertile

 What if I Don’t Want More Snails?